In North Carolina, offenses that relate to another person’s property are classified as property crimes. This can include crimes like:

 Facing Property Crimes In The Triad At A Young Age

 Though it’s important for anyone of any age to talk to a lawyer when facing criminal charges, it’s incredibly important for young people such as juveniles and college students, to speak with an attorney.
-If you don’t understand your rights or how the law applies to your situation, you may not know how to deal with police, prosecutors and judges during the course of an investigation.
+If you don’t understand your rights or how the law applies to your situation, you may not know how to deal with police, prosecutors and judges during the course of a case.
 This is where a skilled and experienced attorney can help.

 Representing Defendants Throughout North Carolina